Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/calli-entry.md

 Calli was a woman of justice, standing firmly for what was right and a trustworthy ally to those on the same path, like Elizabeth.
 Still, she made quite a name for herself by running a tavern called **Death Do Us Part**, which didn’t just serve food—it offered divorce services, too.
 Seeing how the kingdom was bursting with love, she recognized an opportunity, fully expecting those couples to fall apart in the end.
 Naturally, those married were appalled… until they actually lined up for her [services](https://www.youtube.com/live/evcruocvE3g?feature=shared&t=11280) on the last day.

 > They all start of so naive.
-In the end, it'll all come crashing down.
+In the end, it'll all come crashing down and they'll thank me later.

 Calli also played a critical role in the battle against the corruption on the final day.
 As all hope seemed lost, she was the one who managed to concoct the [cure](https://www.youtube.com/live/evcruocvE3g?t=8835) that ultimately saved everyone—really putting her culinary skills to the test.
 Her tavern bustled with activity, which made its pink-haired owner very happy.
 Perhaps it was her true calling to bring people together, whether through food, comfort, or even paperwork.